 When it comes to web performance, WordPress cache is just one of those things that every site owner has to deal with at one point or another.
 We love WordPress, but it’s definitely not the fastest platform, especially if you compare it to a completely static site.
 One reason for this is simply because it’s built on PHP which can only execute things so fast.
-We saw some massive improvements with PHP 7, but if you don’t properly cache your site it can still come to a crawl.
+We saw some massive improvements with PHP 8.0 and PHP 8.1, but if you don’t properly cache your site it can still come to a crawl.

 Wouldn’t it be nice if you didn’t have to worry about figuring out which caching plugin is the best?
-Well, here at Kinsta, we take care caching for you, so you can focus on growing your business.
+Well, here at Kinsta, we take care of caching for you, so you can focus on growing your business.

 Caching is the process of storing resources from one request and reusing those resources for subsequent requests.
 Basically, it reduces the amount of work required to generate a page view.